AdamGiergun/IfR-data/README.md

 Long term:
 * Establishing an organization that runs this project and employs people necessary for its development and maintenance.
+* If it does not harm the project: make the source code available in the form of "open source" projects to ensure full transparency.
 * Creating tools for entering data into the database (e.g. a convenient interface for a web browser), and API enabling access to this data through user interfaces (website, applications, plugins).
 * Creation of user interfaces for other platforms (website, applications for other systems).
 * Creating a website plugin to enable anyone willing to share a selected range of data from the project database on their website.